Applications of H\"uckel-Su-Schrieer-Heeger method. I. Carbon-carbon bond lengths in polycyclic aromatic hydrocarbons

 \section{Abstract}

 { The equilibrium carbon-carbon bond lengths in $\pi$-electron hydrocarbons are very sensitive to the electronic ground-state characteristic.
-In the recent two papers by Stolarczyk and Krygowski (to appear soon) a simple quantum approach, the Augmented H\"{u}ckel Molecular Orbital (AugHMO) model, is proposed for the qualitative, as well as quantitative, study of this phenomenon.
+In the recent two papers by Stolarczyk and Krygowski (\textit{J. Phys.
+Org.
+Chem.}, this issue) a simple quantum approach, the Augmented H\"{u}ckel Molecular Orbital (AugHMO) model, is proposed for the qualitative, as well as quantitative, study of this phenomenon.
 The simplest realization of the AugHMO model is the H\"{u}ckel-Su-Schrieffer-Heeger (HSSH) method, in which the resonance integral $\beta$ of the HMO model is a linear function the bond length.

 In the present paper the HSSH method is applied in a study of carbon-carbon bond lengths in a set of 34 selected policyclic aromatic hydrocarbons (PAHs).
 This is exactly the set of molecules analyzed by Rieger and M\"{u}llen (\textit{J. Phys.
 Org.
 Chem.} \textbf{2010}, \textit{23}, 315) in the context of their electronic-excitation spectra.
 These PAHs have been obtained by chemical synthesis, but in most cases no diffraction data (by X-rays or neutrons) of sufficient quality is available to provide us with their geometry.
 On the other hand, these PAHs are rather big (up to 96 carbon atoms), and \textit{ab initio} methods of quantum chemistry are too expensive for reliable geometry optimization.
 That makes the HSSH method a very attractive alternative.